 This will close in 0 seconds

-My approach to psychotherapy is psychodynamic, focusing on developing insight and working relationally to better understand and change patterns.
-I also utilize tools and perspectives from Cognitive Behavioral Therapy (CBT), Dialectical-Behavioral Therapy (DBT), and Narrative Therapy to meet clients where they are and help them progress toward their goals.
+My approach to therapy is psychodynamic and relational, focusing on developing insight and connection to understand and change patterns.
+I also utilize tools and perspectives from Cognitive Behavioral Therapy (CBT) and Dialectical-Behavioral Therapy (DBT) to meet clients where they are and help them progress toward their goals.
 I have deep respect for the lived experiences and wisdom of each person, understanding that everyone inhabits a world with joys, pain, and sorrows that can be difficult to navigate alone.
 I believe that relational work can be crucial to both inner and systemic change.

 As a postgraduate Social Work Fellow at Clinical Alliance Services, LLC, I work with adults of all ages and from all backgrounds.
 The clients I work with face issues such as depression and other mood symptoms, anxiety, life transitions, trauma, and grief, as well as concerns related to self-esteem, identity, and relationships.